romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 npm run db drop
 ```

+Unless you superuser credentials are specified on the `databaseURL`,
-These commands will ask for a database administrator username and password.
+these commands will ask for a database administrator username and password.

+If a custom `schema` is chosen for a connection, `db create` will also try to create this schema (won't fail if it is already exists).

 ## reset a database